Gamify-IT/docs/dev-manuals/services/integrate-new-minigame.md

 />
 ```

-## Send game results from the minigame backend to the overworld backend
+## Backend-to-backend communication

 The minigame backend must send a score after every player's game run to the overworld backend after a player's playthrough.
-The score must be between 0 and 100, where 100 is a completely correct run and 0 is a completely wrong run.
-The score must be calculated by the minigame backend itself.
+The score must be a natural number between `0` and `100`, where `100` means "no further improvements possible"  and `0` means "everything is wrong".

-Create the OverworldResultDTO:
+The minigame backend is responsible for calculating this score, the overworld backend simply stores it.

+The following shows how to do it in Java with `Spring`, `Lombok`, and `FeignClient`.

+First, create the `OverworldResultDTO`:
 ```java
 /**
  * The class to specify all details the overworld backend needs to